Xiaorui Zhou, 2020 Rhodes scholar

-- Xiaorui Zhou, 2020 Rhodes scholar ©Sciences Po
+- Xiaorui Zhou, 2020 Rhodes scholar ©Xiaorui Zhou

 Where does your interest in gender studies come from?

-What led you to choose the NUS-Sciences Po double-degree programme four years ago?
+What made you choose the NUS-Sciences Po double-degree programme four years ago?

 It was a combination of factors.
 First: I wanted an education in the humanities.
 Yet, I felt slightly undecided between history and political science.
 Second: I wanted to gain exposure to and in different parts of the world, not limiting myself to either Asian studies - the topic I felt more familiar with - or Middle Eastern studies, the topic I was interested in.
 With these considerations in mind, the NUS-Sciences Po dual BA programme seemed rather promising.